 Why is Manuka Honey expensive?

-There are many different factors which influence the high price of Manuka Honey and some of those factors include its rarity, its unique properties, and how it’s harvested and tested.
+There are many different factors that influence the high price of Manuka honey, including its rarity, unique properties, and the methods used for harvesting and testing.

 Heritage & Properties

-Unlike any other Honey in the world, Manuka Honey has very unique properties which are tested and measured rigorously before export.
-These health and wellness properties are found in varying quantities, depending on the ‘strength’ of the honey, or rather it’s UMF (Unique Manuka Factor Honey Association) grading number and MGO levels.
+Unlike most other types of honey, Manuka honey has very unique properties, which are tested and measured rigorously before export.
+These health and wellness properties are backed by a large body of science and found in varying quantities, depending on the ‘strength’ of the honey, or rather it’s UMF (Unique Manuka Factor Honey Association) grading number and MGO levels.

 Environment

-Extracting high-quality Manuka Honey, whilst maintaining the wellbeing and health of the bees is a specialised task for beekeepers.
-They will work quickly and efficiently to ensure the honey collecting process is as stress-free for the bees as possible.
+Extracting high-quality Manuka honey, whilst maintaining the well-being and health of the bees, is a specialised task for beekeepers.
+They work quickly and efficiently to ensure the honey collecting process is as stress-free for the bees as possible.

 Testing & Certification

-Manuka Honey is subject to extremely strict testing requirements imposed by the New Zealand Government.
-These tests, which are enforced by the Ministry of Primary Industries, ensure that any Manuka Honey exported from New Zealand has been tested to meet and contain a minimum level of certain chemical markers.
-As mentioned, it also determines if it is a monofloral or multi-floral Manuka Honey.
+Manuka honey is subject to extremely strict testing requirements imposed by the New Zealand Government.
+These tests, which are enforced by the Ministry for Primary Industries, ensure that any Manuka honey exported from New Zealand has been tested to contain a minimum level of certain chemical markers.
+As mentioned previously, this testing also determines if it is a monofloral or multi-floral Manuka honey.

 UMF Certified Logo for Manuka Honey

-• Methylglyoxal, commonly labelled as MGO is the antibacterial component of Manuka Honey.
+• Methylglyoxal: Commonly labelled as MGO, this naturally occurring compound is the main active antibacterial component of Manuka honey.

-The UMFHA also provide additional consumer confidence by undertaking random Manuka Honey testing from UMF certified honey jars on retail shelves all around the world.
-This deters counterfeits from entering the market being labelled as UMF certified honey.
+The UMFHA also provides additional consumer confidence by undertaking random Manuka honey testing from UMF certified honey jars on retail shelves all around the world.
+This deters counterfeits from entering the market.

 UMFHA members must be licensed to use the trademarked UMF grading system on their jar labels.

-These testing requirements and licensing fees, which ensure that the Manuka Honey you purchase is genuine and of the highest quality, further increases the costs incurred to provide the very best Manuka Honey.
+These testing requirements and licensing fees, which ensure that the Manuka honey you purchase is genuine and of the highest quality, further increase the costs required to provide the very best Manuka honey.

-Every batch of our Manuka Honey is rigorously independently tested by New Zealand lab Analytica, so our customers can be sure that what is printed on our label is exactly what is in the jar.
+Every batch of our Manuka honey is rigorously independently tested by one of two reputable New Zealand laboratories: Hill and Analytica, so our customers can be sure that what is printed on our label is exactly what is in the jar.

 Scarcity